Sport in India: Rekla race

-Rekla race is a type of bullock cart race.
-In May 2014, the Supreme Court of India banned it citing animal welfare issues.
+The Rekla race is a traditional form of bullock cart racing popular in Tamil Nadu.
+InIn May 2014, the Supreme Court of India banned the sport, along with Jallikattu, citing animal welfare concerns.

-Other Traditional and Kids' games
+Other traditional and children's games

 Uriyadi involves smashing a small earthen pot with a long stick, usually with a cloth wrapped around the eyes to prevent the participants from seeing the pot.
 Seasonal sports such as Dahi Handi also have a following.

 Other regional sports include Ilavatta kal where huge spherical rocks are lifted, and Nondi, which is a hopscotch game played by folding one leg and hopping squares.
 Other regional games such as atya patya, hide-and-seek, Top, Lagori, Sack race, Blindfold-game, Nimbu Chamcha, Chase, langdi, surr, gatka, mallakhamb, chor police and Dhaba Kuti have dedicated followers, with kids playing most of these games.
 Indoor games include Pallanguzhi involving beads, Bambaram involving the spinning of a top, Dhayakattai which is a modified dice game, Aadu puli attam, Nungu vandi and Seechangal.